 Payments from the Social Fund can be made to claimants of means-tested benefits and tax credits to help meet the costs of a funeral.
 Payments are made from the regulated Social Fund and, as such, are not limited by budgetary constraints.
 27,000 payments were made in Great Britain in 2016-17, at a total cost of £38.6 million.
 The average award in 2016-17 was £1,427.

 Adequacy of payments

 Successive Governments have maintained that the scheme provides a “contribution towards the cost of a simple, low cost respectful funeral,” but the adequacy of payments in relation to actual funeral costs has long been a source of complaint.
 Under the scheme, full help may be given with certain funeral expenses including burial or cremation.
 Other expenses – such as funeral directors’ fees, the cost of a coffin, church fees and flowers – may be covered but only up to a maximum of £700.
-The average award in 2014-15 was £1,375, less than 40% of the estimated average cost of a funeral.
+The average award in 2016-17 was less than 35% of the estimated average cost of a funeral.
 The rules governing access to Social Fund Budgeting Loans have now been changed to provide additional help to low income families facing funeral costs, although these are repayable.

 The Funeral Payments scheme has also been criticised for creating confusion, frustration, and further emotional distress.
 There are complex eligibility criteria including whether the person has accepted responsibility for meeting the funeral costs, their relationship to the deceased, and whether there are others equally or more closely related who are not on benefits.

-This note complements Commons Library briefing CBP-06242, Arranging and paying for a funeral, which looks more widely at the issues around arranging funerals, and at the duties of public authorities where no-one else has accepts responsibility for arranging a funeral.
+This note complements Commons Library briefing CBP-06242, Arranging and paying for a funeral, which looks more widely at the issues around arranging funerals, and at the duties of public authorities where no-one else has accepted responsibility for arranging a funeral.

 Commons Briefing papers SN01419